thanasisn/SDR_enhancement_LAP/article/article.md

 # Conclusions

-By creating a cloud-free approximation representing the long- and short-term variability of the expected cloud-free GHI, we were able to identify cases of CE events in Thessaloniki for the period 1994 -- 2023.
-After analyzing the CE cases, we found an increase of
+By creating a cloud-free approximation representing the long- and short-term variability of the expected cloud-free GHI, we were able to identify cases of CE and ECE events in Thessaloniki for the period 1994 -- 2023.
+After analyzing the CE cases, we found an increasing tendency of
 $+112.1\pm 34.9\,\text{cases}/\text{year}$,
 with the mean annual irradiation of the CE events increasing with a rate of
 $+329.9\pm 112\,\text{kJ}/\text{year}$.